About Chemical Peels

 A Vitamin A serum is used to condition your skin before we do the peel.
 If you have a darker skin tone, you’ll need to use this serum for a longer period of time to avoid post inflammatory hyperpigmentation.
 The typical time frame for using this product is 2 weeks to 16 weeks, depending on skin tone and sensitivity.
 After we start the peel, you’ll go on a simple regimen of a cleanser, moisturizer with SPF, and an ointment.

 How much does it cost:

-The price for a series of 3 peels plus homecare is $475.
+The price for a peel plus the follow up calming facial and homecare products is $160.